allePansera/StatLog/README.md

 The dataset was donated in 1994.
 It's made of 20 attributes 13 categorical and 7 numerical.
 There are 1000 samples.
 Ref.: https://archive-beta.ics.uci.edu/dataset/144/statlog+german+credit+data
 ## ML Model
-The ML model used is the Random Forest and it's trained using under-sample techiniques due to class unbalance and different class weight.
+The ML model used is the Random Forest and it's trained using under-sample techniques due to class unbalance and different class weight.
 ### Data description
 Features: